aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 The greatest danger could be your stupidity.
-Last update: Sun Mar  6 05:07:33 2022
+Last update: Mon Mar  7 05:07:11 2022